dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 ## Secret storage in the Development environment

 Set secrets locally using the [Secret Manager tool](xref:security/app-secrets).
-When the sample app runs on the local machine in the Development environment, secrets are loaded from the local Secret Manager store.
+When the sample app runs on the local machine in the Development environment, secrets are loaded from the local user secrets store.

 The Secret Manager tool requires a `<UserSecretsId>` property in the app's project file.
 Set the property value (`{GUID}`) to any unique GUID: